Pupil Premium

 Gaps are addressed in individual subjects as part of quality first teaching and evident as part of the school’s use of the 7KF, our pedagogical approach.

-Targeted interventions are used to provide additional support to disadvantaged students at subject and year level.
+Targeted subject-led interventions are used to provide additional support to disadvantaged students at subject and year level.

 Disadvantaged students access online platforms for independent study.

-Data is collected at each assessment point and analysed by the Lead Practitioner for Pupil Premium.
+Data is collected and analysed at each assessment point and analysed by the SLT member responsible for Pupil Premium.

 Disadvantaged students access emotional well-being support.